Mahmadabid/invader-with-imx/README.md

 [Code](https://github.com/Mahmadabid/invader-with-imx/blob/master/smartContracts/contracts/PowerupsMint.sol)

 This contract is Immutable prebuilt ERC721 contract.
 It was modified to track total Mint amount and mint the Extra Time NFT by burning IPX.

-## Checkout
-Checkout is used to bridge Ether from Ethereum to Immutable Zkevm.
-Currently it bridges sepolia to immutable zkevm testnet.
-It also enables the option to swap tokens supported by checkout.

-You can view the checkout features at [Bridge Page](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/pages/bridge.tsx)

 ## JWTs